-These mozzarella stuffed arancini are the PERFECT use for any leftover risotto.
+Gooey, mozzarella stuffed arancini are the PERFECT use for leftover risotto.
 Just form into balls, coat in breadcrumbs and fry until gorgeously golden and crispy.
-They’re the ultimate snack and a great zero waste dish.
+Fab for parties, the holidays or as a crowd-pleasing, kid-friendly appetizer.

 Whenever I’m making risotto, I always make sure I make just a little more than I need.
 That’s because I want to make arancini the next day!

 Arancini are a traditional Sicilian snack and they are unbelievably delicious.
 They’re essentially deep-fried rice balls and are the BEST thing to do with any leftover risotto you might have.
 I love stuffing them with a little bit of mozzarella for a cheesy surprise, but you can make them plain too.

 Even if someone isn’t a fan of risotto, I bet they’ll be a fan of arancini.
 My boyfriend doesn’t like risotto (which is sad for me because it means I end up making it less than I’d like) but he LOVES arancini.
 Which makes no sense to me, but there we are.

 The arancini pictured were made using leftovers of my creamy tomato and mascarpone risotto which I HIGHLY recommend giving a go.
 But, I’ve also included a simple risotto in the recipe below, in case you’re making your risotto fresh for your arancini.

 - Zero waste – use up your risotto leftovers in a new, fun way.

 - They’re easy to make, with minimal ingredients.